sara-zeus/DataCleaningAndQA-Ecommerce-Bootcamp/cleaning_data.md

 Below, provide the SQL queries you used to clean your data.

 #analytics
-# The date column's type was initially as an INT instead of date time.
+# The date column's type was initially  an INT instead of datetime.
 I made permanent changes to this type issue